 *Ray Leonard was born on this date in 1956.
 He is a Black (retired) professional boxer, and motivational speaker, best known as "Sugar" Ray Leonard.

 Ray Charles Leonard, the fifth of seven children of Cicero and Getha Leonard, was born in Wilmington, North Carolina.
 He was named after Ray Charles, his mother's favorite singer.
-The family moved to Washington, D.C., when he was three, and they settled permanently in Palmer Park, Maryland when he was ten.
-His father worked as a supermarket night manager and his mother was a nurse.
+The family moved to Washington, D.C., when he was three, and they settled permanently in Palmer Park, Maryland, when he was ten.
+His father worked as a supermarket night manager, and his mother was a nurse.

 He attended Parkdale High School, Leonard was a shy child, and aside from the time he nearly drowned in a creek during a flood in Seat Pleasant, Maryland, his childhood was uneventful.
 He stayed home a lot, reading comic books and playing with his dog.
 His mother said: "He never did talk too much.
 We never could tell what he was thinking.
 But I never had any problems with him.
 I never had to go to school once because of him."

-After boxing, for many years, Leonard has been the International Chairman of the Juvenile Diabetes Research Foundation's Walk for a Cure and is actively involved in raising both awareness and funds.
+After boxing, for many years, Leonard has been the International Chairman of the Juvenile Diabetes Research Foundation's Walk for a Cure.
+He is actively involved in raising both awareness and funds.
 He testified before the Senate Committee on Homeland Security and Government Affairs in 2009.
 The Senate hearing was titled "Type 1 Diabetes Research: Real Progress and Real Hope for a Cure".
 He testified about the burden of diabetes and the need for continued research funding to find a cure.
 Leonard and his wife, Bernadette, founded the Sugar Ray Leonard Foundation to support the Juvenile Diabetes Research Foundation and its annual Walk for a Cure.
 In 2009, the foundation expanded to support programs that help people rebuild their communities in ten cities across the United States.
-It supports accessible housing, healthcare services, and educational services and job training.
+It supports accessible housing, healthcare services, educational services and job training.